 Your training must therefore be targeted at risks highlighted in your risk assessments, and you must be able to demonstrate that you have delivered suitable training, that people have understood it, and that you have considered a suitable refresher period.
 Whether people attend a 15-minute stand-up “Toolbox” talk or a four-day classroom course, you need a way of checking understanding and recording attendance.

-The Training Management module in Effective Software allows you to plan and schedule training and to upload certificates and test results.
+The Training Management module in Engage EHS allows you to plan and schedule training and to upload certificates and test results.
 Its simple traffic light system provides you with an at-a-glance view of compliance, showing who is up-to-date with training – and who isn’t.
 Our software can’t check the quality of your training, but you can upload course materials so that in the future you can see what content was delivered, to which people on which day.
 If your employees know how to manage the hazards they deal with, hopefully you’ll never need to prove how well you taught them.

-To find out more information as to how Effective Software can help you with your Training Management or streamline any of your organisations health and safety processes why not Request A Demo Online from one of our super friendly product specialists.
+To find out more information as to how Engage EHS can help you with your Training Management or streamline any of your organisations health and safety processes why not Request A Demo Online from one of our super friendly product specialists.
 If you're not ready for a demo, check out our Training Management Masterclass webinar video (as below) that covers how to track employee training, schedule and edit training courses and generate reports.